Heilwige Bloemardinne

 Heilwige Bloemardinne (1265? – 23 August 1335) was a Christian mystic who lived in Brussels and was loosely associated with the Brethren of the Free Spirit.
-She was also known as Heilwijch Blomart.
+She was also known as Heilwijch Blomart and Bloemardine.

 She was the daughter of a wealthy merchant, Wilhelm Bloemart, one of the most consistently powerful figures in the municipal government of Brussels.
 She is differentiated from earlier teachers such as Aleydis (executed, Cambrai, 1236) or Marguerite Porete (executed, Paris, 1310) by the support she enjoyed from the secular authorities which made her untouchable by the Inquisition.
 Some idea of her prestige is given by the fact that, on her death, the silver chair upon which she sat when instructing disciples was given to the Duchess of Brabant.
 This chair was popularly believed to possess miraculous powers derived from its association with her.
 According to Professor Cohn she was popularly revered as a living saint.

 She is known to have written a book because John of Ruysbroeck also known as John of Ruusbroec attacked it calling by it heretical, but no copy seems to have survived.
 Ruysbroeck does not bring himself to refer to her by name but calls her Pseudo-Hadewijch.
 One view is that John of Ruysbroeck's time as a priest in Brussels was brought to an end by being driven out by supporters of Bloemardinne.
 These grounds for personal animosity make it hard to know if the views he attributes to her are fairly stated.